 We want to make it as simple as possible for you to understand what financial support is available to you and your child.

-The information below summarises what you need to know about Supplementary Benefit, Carer's Allowance and Severe Disability Benefit.
-If you require more detailed information about either of these benefits or Carer's Allowance, please download the relevant leaflet on this page.
+The information below summarises what you need to know about Income support, Carer's Allowance and Severe Disability Benefit.
+If you require more information please follow the links.

 Children under 16 years

-- If your child is under 16 years old they will not qualify to receive weekly cash payment of Supplementary Benefit, but may qualify for financial help to buy any special equipment they need.
+- If your child is under 16 years old they will not qualify for Income Support, but may qualify for financial help to buy any special equipment they need.

 Children over 16 years

-- When your child is 16 years old and has reached school-leaving age, they may be entitled to a weekly cash benefit in addition to help with special equipment.
+- When your child is 16 years old and has reached school-leaving age, they may be entitled to income support.
+Follow the link for more information income support

 What is Severe Disability Benefit?